garyd203/flying-circus/README.md

 infrastructure, instead of a configuration file like many of us are used to (whether or not we also utilise a templating tool).
-We hope that the Flying Circus library can empower DevOps folk by unlocking some of the powerful techniques that are available for software code, like named variables and methods to structure code independently of the output format, libraries to allow code re-use with versioning, automated refactoring and so on.
+We hope that the Flying Circus library can empower DevOps folk by unlocking some of the techniques that are available for software code, like named variables and techniques to structure code independently of the output format, libraries to allow code re-use with versioning, automated refactoring and so on.